gicentre/prettier-plugin-elm/README.md

     <img alt="giCentre on Twitter" src="https://img.shields.io/twitter/follow/giCentre.svg?label=follow+giCentre&style=flat-square"><!--
   --></a>
 </p>

-Please note that the [plugin ecosystem in Prettier](https://prettier.io/docs/en/plugins.html) is still beta, which may make <nobr>`prettier-plugin-elm`</nobr> not ready for production use yet.

----

 This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal cross-language interface to code formatting.
 In addition to dealing with `.elm` files via Prettier API, this plugin lets you format Elm code blocks inside markdown files.
 For example